I am Antimo Buonocore, Assistant Professor in Visual Cognition.

-I work in the Physiology of Active Vision lab at the Center for Integrative Neuroscience in Tübingen in collaboration with Prof Ziad Hafed.
+I work at Suor Orsola Benincasa University in Naples and I collaborate with with Prof Ziad Hafed at the Physiology of Active Vision lab at the Center for Integrative Neuroscience in Tübingen.
 My main research focus is visual neuroscience.
 Specifically, I am addressing questions about response inhibition and decision processes within the saccadic system.

 Previously, I was working as a post-doc in the Melcher Active Perception group at the Center for Mind/Brain Sciences, with Prof David Melcher.
 I also collaborate with the Visuomotor Lab headed by Prof Rob McIntosh at the University of Edinburgh, where I obtained my Ph.D.